Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: SED Fitting

 The SFH of the Bullet, on the other hand, shows evidence of rapid quenching over a timescale of $\mathrm{<0.2-0.3 Gyr}$.
 The inferred stellar mass from the SED is $\mathrm{10^{11.1\pm0.2}\,M_\odot}$, which is approximately 0.7 times the combined mass of the Host and its associated rings (see Tab.~\ref{tab:Mass_RA_Dec}), and about 2.5 times more massive than the central region of the Host galaxy (i.e., the dark blue region).
 The $\mathrm{A_v}$ on the other hand is extremely low for the Bullet compared to its companion.
 Interestingly, the SFH of the Bullet galaxy shows no clear evidence of a starburst, even by employing bursty SFH (see Sec.~\ref{sec:photometry}).
 This absence may be an important clue to the physical processes involved in quenching the Bullet, as we discuss in Sec.~\ref{sec:discussion}.

 The Upper Ring exhibits a more complex SFH in comparison to the Lower Ring, which may be partly due to flux contamination from the Bullet and/or the tail, because both the colors and the ionized gas emission lines (analyzed in Sec.~\ref{spectral_analysis}) suggest that the Upper and Lower Ring have similar SFR.
 The tidal tail itself is characterized by an old stellar population and signs of recent quenching, with a significantly low SFR ($\sim 10^{-1.5} \ M_\odot \, yr^{-1}$), suggesting a cold-gas poor environment consistent with expectations \citep[e.g.,][]{2018Renaud}.
+We note that modest changes to the segmentation boundaries do not introduce significant differences in the derived stellar masses or star formation histories, with results remaining consistent within the quoted uncertainties.